Renault: Eco²

 In 2007 Renault introduced a new line of eco-friendly derivatives marked eco² that were based on production platforms.
 A minimum of 5% recycled plastic was used and the vehicle's materials were 95% reusable.
 Eco²'s CO2 emissions were not to exceed 140g/km, or would be biofuel compatible.
 At the 2008 Fleet World Honours, Renault received the Environment Award.
 The chairman of Judges, George Emmerson, commented, "This was the most hotly contested category in the history of the Fleet World Honours, such is the clamour for organizations' green credentials to be recognised.
 There were some very impressive entries, but the panel felt that Renault's impressive range of low-emission vehicles was the most tangible, and the most quantifiable.

-R-Link

-The R-Link infotainment system, developed by Renault and the CCETT labs during the 1980s, produced with TomTom and fitted in Renault's vehicles, was ranked first in a user accessibility study performed by an independent consulting British company SBD.
-R-Link received 85% of the users' satisfaction, whereas the second "big five" automotive maker got a 10% lower satisfaction from the users.

 Autonomous vehicles

 Renault plans to introduce autonomous vehicle technology by 2020.
 The company unveiled a prototype, the Next Two (based on the Zoe), in February 2014.